Curcubits Growing Guide

 |Winter Squash||After last frost||Sun/Part Shade||3 inches||4-5 feet||1 inches||18 inches||4-7||70-100|

 Soil and Fertilizing

 All the cucurbits except watermelons prefer a pH between 6.2 and 6.8; watermelons can handle a range of 5.5-6.8.
-It is best to have your soil tested before planting, so you know what nutrients and pH adjustments may be needed.
+It's best to have your soil tested before planting, to find out what nutrients and pH levels are needed for your plants.
 For a thorough soil test, visit an Agricultural Experiment Station in your area (scientific research center) or consult your local county extension agent (also known as a Land Grant University).